Prime values of Ramanujan's tau function: Main idea

-Let $S$ be the set of values of $\tau(n)$, i.e. Let $P$ be the set of odd primes (including negative primes), i.e. Since $\Delta$ is a cusp form of weight 12, we have the following well-known proposition, where Mordell \cite{Mordell} proved the Hecke multiplicativity of $\tau(n)$ and Deligne \cite{Deligne1} \cite{Deligne2} gave the bound for $|\tau(p)|$: \begin{prop} The following are true:\\ (1) If $\textup{gcd}(m, n)=1$, then $\tau(mn)=\tau(m)\tau(n)$.\\ (2) If $p$ is prime and $m \geq 2$, then \\ (3) If $p$ is prime and $\alpha_p$, $\beta_p$ are the roots of $x^2-\tau(p)x+p^{11}$, then Moreover, $|\tau(p)|\leq 2p^{\frac{11}{2}}$ and hence $\alpha_p$ and $\beta_p$ are complex conjugates. \end{prop} By Proposition \ref{1} (1) together with the fact that $\tau(n)\neq\pm1$ when $n\geq 2$, we know that if $\tau(n)=l$ is prime, then $n$ must be a prime power.
-So we want to consider the following sets \\ Another well-known result is the following: \begin{prop} $\tau(n)$ is odd if and only if $n$ is an odd square. \end{prop} \begin{proof} We are going to use the Jacobi Triple Product Identity:\\ First of all, we have Letting $y=-xt$ in \eqref{p1}, we get The left hand side of \eqref{p2} is equal to Multiplying $\frac{t}{t-1}$ on both side of \eqref{p2}, we get Letting $t\to 1$ in \eqref{p4} we get Finally, letting $x=q^4$ in \eqref{p0} and using \eqref{p3} we get \end{proof} It follows that \\ That is, odd primes can only appear in $X_{2k}$ \footnote{Indeed, if $\tau(n)$ is an odd prime, then by Proposition \ref{1} (3) we can easily show that $n=p^{q-1}$ where both $p$ and $q$ are odd primes.
-This result was also proved by Lygeros and Rozier \cite{LR}.}.
-For any odd prime $l\equiv b$ (mod 23), we will discuss the possibility that $l$ appears in $X_{2k}$.
+That is, odd primes can only appear in $X_{2k}$ \footnote{Indeed, if $\tau(n)$ is an odd prime, then by Theorem \ref{1} (3) we can easily show that $n=p^{q-1}$ where both $p$ and $q$ are odd primes.
+This result was also proved by Lygeros and Rozier \cite{LR}.
+Furthermore, Proposition \ref{1.1} \cite{BCOT} provides a stronger result that $q$ also needs to be divisible by $l(l^2-1)$.}.
+For any odd prime $l\equiv b$ (mod 23) where $b \in \{2,4,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21\}$, we will discuss the possibility that $l$ appears in $X_{2k}$.
 We divide these $X_{2k}$ into three parts.
-For $k$ small ($k=1,2$), we use mod 23 congruence relations of $\tau(n)$ to show that $l$ is not an element of $X_2$ and $X_4$; for $k$ large, we use Schinzel's result \cite{Schinzel} to find a lower bound for $X_{2k}$ , which makes it impossible for $l$ to appear in $X_{2k}$; and for $k$ in the middle, we use Bombieri and van der Poorten's result \cite{Bombieri} to approximate the number of elements in $P\cap X_{2k}$, and finally show that the density of primes in the values of $\tau(n)$ is really low.\\
+For $k$ small ($k=1,2$), we use mod 23 congruence relations of $\tau(n)$ to show that $l$ is not an element of $X_2$ and $X_4$; for $k$ large, we use Schinzel's result \cite{Schinzel} to find a lower bound for $X_{2k}$ , which makes it impossible for $l$ to appear in $X_{2k}$; and for $k$ in the middle, we use Bombieri and van der Poorten's result \cite{Bombieri} to approximate $\#(P\cap X_{2k})$, and finally show that the density of primes in the values of $\tau(n)$ is really low.\\